Reclaim overpaid council tax

 Moved home since 1993?
 Check if you're owed £100+ back

-A major MoneySavingExpert.com investigation has found there's at least £230 million in overpaid tax sitting in council coffers – and if you've moved home since 1993, you could be owed £100+ of it.
+A major MoneySavingExpert.com investigation in 2019 found there was at least £230 million in overpaid tax sitting in council coffers – and if you've moved home since 1993, you could be owed £100+ of it.

 In this guide

 This is the first incarnation of this guide.
 Please feed back and let us know your reclaim successes in the Unclaimed Council Tax forum thread.

 Data gathered in 2019 under the Freedom of Information Act from over 280 councils showed across England, Scotland and Wales more than £230 million was sitting unclaimed in 1.7 million council tax accounts that were closed or inactive.
 (See how much your council owes below – in Northern Ireland, where you pay rates not council tax, it works differently.)

 In basic terms, a council tax account will be in credit if you've paid more than you owe at any point.
 Normally, this isn't a problem – in fact, as council tax is usually paid in advance you'll often be in credit.
 But when an account is closed while in credit, usually because you or another resident has moved out or someone in the property's died, it can be an issue.

 Here's why closed accounts can end up in credit (in rough order of likelihood):

 - You pay for your council tax in advance, and the account's closed before the point up until which you've paid.
 Eg, if you pay for a year's worth of council tax in 10 instalments, covering April to March, but move out in mid-February, you've overpaid by a month and a half.
 Councils will often automatically give you a refund before closing your account – but if yours doesn't and you don't reclaim, it'll be closed in credit.

 - You forget to cancel a payment.
 This means you could end up paying when you no longer live in the property – particularly likely to be an issue if you pay by standing order.